Logo of astronaut

 17.2Bounded quantifier

-The bounded quantifier matches as many times its digit(s), enclosed in ?[ and ], to the things to the left.
+The bounded quantifier matches as many times its digit(s), enclosed in ?[ and ], to the things to its left.

 ; Change <o> into <x> only when preceded by three <r>s